whiteside-daniel/zohocrm-mcpserver/README.md

    - The MCP server will be automatically started when needed

-## Integration Details - Available Tools
+# Appendix - Available Tools

 | Tool Name | Description | Parameters |
 |-----------|-------------|------------|